-Tenant arrears and debt levels have an impact on value.
-Whilst we have managed rent arrears within the target of 3.15%, we recognise the impact Universal Credit has on tenants with a 12% increase in claimants, rising to 4,516, just over 40% of all live tenancies.
+Tenant arrears and debt levels have an impact on the stability of the HRA.
+We have managed rent arrears within the target of 3.15%, including managing the impact Universal Credit has on tenants with a 12% increase in claimants, rising to 5,078, just over 45% of all tenancies.

 We continue to work closely with tenants, particularly those facing hardship, and the Support and Financial Inclusion and Welfare Reform teams give support to claim backdated benefits, sourcing grants and other funding to help mitigate the challenges of the ongoing economic climate.
-Across these two areas alone over £750,000 of assistance has been sourced for tenants.
+Across these two areas alone over £651k of assistance has been sourced for tenants.
+Consequently, there has only been 13 evictions relating to non-payment of rent this financial year.
+Court costs than budgeted, releasing funding to support other areas where costs continued to rise due to inflationary pressures particularly materials and subcontractor costs.